-Please complete the following form as it will be kept on file to document the specific work each student completed relevant to his or her chosen degree focus area.
+Freparing and Mobilizing Active Leaders Please complete the following form as it will be kept on file to document the specific work each student completed relevant to his or her chosen degree focus area.
 Student Name (Last, First M.I.): Student Number or Last 4 Digits of Social: Anticipated Date of Graduation: Please indicate your chosen focus area from the four choices below: M.A.C.L.
-Focus Areas: Intercultural Studies, Organizational Leadership, Biblical Studies, or Worship Leadership

-In the space provided below each of the following course descriptions, please write a short paragraph giving details about the final project that was completed within each course.
+Focus Areas: Intercultural Studies, Organizational Leadership, Biblical Studies, or Worship Leadership In the space provided below each of the following course descriptions, please write a short paragraph giving details about the final project that was completed within each course.
 Each project description should include the student-written thesis statement for each final project, as well as any details needed to confirm that your work was related to your chosen focus area.
 At least six of your final projects must directly relate to your chosen focus area, and one of these must include the M.A.C.L.
 Capstone Project completed in MLEA 604: Culminating Experience.
 Below each of the following course descriptions, write your final project description and how this project related to your chosen focus area.
-Be sure to include the project thesis statement you created and any other helpful details: MBIB 501: New Testament Introduction Course Description: This is an interdisciplinary study of the New Testament with an academic focus on topics, as well as exegetical processes.
+Be sure to include the project thesis statement you created and any other helpful details:

+MBIB 501: New Testament Introduction

+Course Description: This is an interdisciplinary study of the New Testament with an academic focus on topics, as well as exegetical processes.
 This class examines a wide range of scholarship for the entire New Testament canon, its historical setting, and both traditional and more current approaches to the text (including rhetorical, literary, and social approaches).

-Final Project Thesis Statement: How this project related to your chosen focus area: MDID 500.
-Old Testament lates dueties MBIB 502: Old Testament Introduction Course Description: This is an interdisciplinary study of the Old Testament with an academic focus on topics, as well as exegetical processes.
+MBIB 502: Old Testament Introduction

+Course Description: This is an interdisciplinary study of the Old Testament with an academic focus on topics, as well as exegetical processes.
 This class examines a wide range of scholarship for the entire Old Testament canon, its historical setting, and both traditional and more current approaches to the text (including rhetorical, literary, and social approaches).

-Final Project Thesis Statement: How this project related to your chosen focus area: MBIB 601: Historical Biblical Leaders Course Description: This is an examination of Biblical leaders in the Old and New Testaments with a focus on characteristics of a godly leader as well as the success and flaws of the leaders in Scripture.
+MBIB 601: Historical Biblical Leaders

+Course Description: This is an examination of Biblical leaders in the Old and New Testaments with a focus on characteristics of a godly leader as well as the success and flaws of the leaders in Scripture.
 In addition, great leaders of the church will be studied for insights for godly leadership.
-Final Project Thesis Statement: How this project related to your chosen focus area: